-Testimony NOT for/NOT Against of LD 1103:
+Testimony IN OPPOSITION of LD 1103:

-An Act to Clarify the Amount and Use of Unallocated Balances in a School Administrative Unit( SAU) Budget

-- April 29, 2025
+An Act Regarding Unallocated Balances in a School Administrative Unit(SAU) School Budget - April 29, 2025

 My name is Sara Languet, and I am one of the two Belgrade RSU#18 School Board Directors.
 I also represented the Town of Belgrade in the 2022 RSU#18 Cost Sharing Formula (CSF) committee.
-Additionally, I am the Vice-Chair of the Belgrade Budget committee, which is an extremely fiscally conscientious town.
+Additionally, I am the Vice-Chair of the Belgrade Budget committee which is a extremely fiscally conscientious town.